integralfx/MemTestHelper/DDR4 OC Guide.md

 * Intel's IMC is pretty strong, so it shouldn't be the bottleneck when overclocking.
   What would you expect from 14+++++?
 * There are 2 voltages you need to change if overclocking RAM: system agent (VCCSA) and IO (VCCIO).
   **DO NOT** leave these on auto, as they can pump dangerous levels of voltage into your IMC, potentially degrading or even killing it.
-Most of the time you can keep VCCSA and VCCIO the same, but sometimes too much can harm stability.
+Most of the time you can keep VCCSA and VCCIO the same, but [sometimes too much can harm stability](https://i.imgur.com/Bv8617y.png) (credits: Silent_Scone).
 I wouldn't recommend going above 1.25v on each.
   Below are my suggested VCCSA and VCCIO for 2 single rank DIMMs:

   | Frequency (MHz) | VCCSA/VCCIO (v) |